auxsophia/auxsophia.github.io/_pages/philosophy/microPhilosophyReview.md

 People need to have beliefs about the world to live and act in it.
 “A worldview is a collection of someone or some group of people’s fundamental beliefs and assumptions about reality, value, morality, the self, time, space, and other related topics.”

 A part of what makes this course so interesting, surprising, and well worth the price is the prompts developed by Dr. Musso.
-I’m no prompt engineer, but these are some of the best structured prompts I’ve seen, let alone for philosophy.
+These are some of the best structured prompts I’ve ever seen, let alone for philosophy.
 The prompts cover a huge range of the ideas of philosophy, often 250+ of terms, actions, etc. The LLM of your choice becomes an interviewer assisting you in thinking and learning about your world view and all of the pillars and assignments.

 What many people who want to get into philosophy might worry about is how daunting the breadth and depth of the field is.
 Dr. Musso says he sees himself as a cartographer making a map of philosophy for people to navigate.
 You aren’t just grabbing random perspectives you come across but getting a real sense of the entire territory.
 Rest assured you will cover a lot of ground and know where your values are.